-School Test Coordinators should check to ensure all students have signed out of TestNav by reviewing student statuses in Pearson Access.
+School Test Coordinators should check to ensure all students have signed out of TestNav by reviewing student statuses on the dashboard in Pearson Access.
 Students signed out of TestNav will appear in an Exited status.
 Those student testing devices should be checked before the end of the testing window to make sure TestNav has been exited after testing.
 Only after all Sections of the test have been submitted will the status reflect Completed.
-At some point, the Completed status will change to Submitted for Scoring.

-Only mark student tests complete in Pearson Access if the student started, but will NOT complete the assessment.
+Only mark student tests complete in Pearson Access if the student started, but will NOT complete the Section.
 Students should be given an opportunity to complete testing during Make-up Sessions.
-Review your district policy on who is responsible for completing the Marked Complete function.
+Review your district policy on using the Marked Complete function.